Statistics, Cybersecurity [Year 2024 - 25]

 To create the approximation of time continuity subdivide your reference temporal window into vanishing intervals

-dt and on each infinitesimal interval assign a probability p or p to make a jump of a + or - sqrt(dt).
+dt and on each (theoretically infinitesimal) interval assign a probability p or p to make a jump of a + or - sqrt(dt).

 Note the significance of the simulation (Donsker invariance principle/ theorem or the functional central limit theorem)